-Boulder, CO – Watson Caring Science Institute (WCSI) and Dr. Jean Watson are proud to announce the Michael E. DeBakey Veterans Affairs (VA) Medical Center, Houston Texas, has been named a National Watson Caring Science Academic Affiliate™- the very first academic system to achieve formal affiliation of The Watson Caring Science Institute.
+December 2018 — Boulder, CO – Watson Caring Science Institute (WCSI) and Dr. Jean Watson are proud to announce The College of New Rochelle (CNR), New York, has been named a National Watson Caring Science Academic Affiliate™- the very first academic system to achieve formal affiliation of The Watson Caring Science Institute.

 The College of New Rochelle has shown their commitment towards authentic, deep-rooted and sustainable Caring Science teaching and learning.
-To become a National Caring Science System™, Michael E. DeBakey VA Medical Center demonstrated to WCSI the authentically, deep-rooted and sustainable commitment to integrating Caring Science to transform and broaden whole person health and healing for its staff, patients, families and the surrounding community.
+To become a National Caring Science System™, The College of New Rochelle demonstrated to WCSI the authentically, deep-rooted and sustainable commitment to integrating Caring Science to transform and broaden whole person health and healing in its curriculum and culture.

 About Watson Caring Science Institute (WCSI)

 The WSCI is an international non-profit organization that advances the philosophies, theories and practices of Human Caring/Caring Science.
 It was founded by Jean Watson, PhD, RN, AHN-BC, FAAN, who serves as founder and director.
 Focusing on research, education, praxis and legacy, the institute aims to widen the development and understanding of Caring Science to inform our notion of quality care and healing environments.
 Currently there are over 400 hospitals throughout the USA with many other partner Healthcare systems globally using the WCSI theory.
 There are now over 350 WCSI trained practitioner leaders or ‘Caritas Coaches’ throughout the world.
 Texts on Watson’s theory of caring is taught in Universities worldwide and translated into over 7 languages.

 To become a National Caring Science System™ of WCSI, an organization must demonstrate specific criteria related to authentic human caring-healing practices for its whole community.